trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/interface_tracker.md

 traffic links, such as those seen in ISP, Large Enterprises, or Data Centers.
 You only end up accouting for 10-15% of the traffic.

-Since Trisul is a streaming analytics platform, we introduce a feature called **“Interface Tracking”**.
-When this is enabled,
+Since Trisul is a *Streaming analytics* platform, we introduce a feature called **“Interface Tracking”** which when enabled,

-- three sub-streams are created from the main “interface stream”
+- Four sub-streams are created from the main “interface stream”
-- one each for Apps, Hosts, and Protocols
+- One each for Apps, Hosts, and Protocols
-- one “flow tracker” stream is created for flows on the interface
+- And One “flow tracker” stream is created for flows on the interface
-- these streams create their own metrics independent of Netflow
+- These streams create their own metrics independent of Netflow

 The end result is that with *Interface Tracking* enabled we get 100% accuracy in long term drilldowns.
 We have deployed this on very large